-RT 54B LAW AND ETHICS IN MEDICAL IMAGING 2 Units
+RT 54B LAW AND ETHICS IN MEDICAL IMAGING 2 Units Prerequisite: RT 54A; ENGL 1A, 1AH, 1S & 1T or ESLL 26.

-Prerequisite:

 Two hours lecture

 4.5 Units

 A fundamental background in ethics.
 The historical and philosophical basis of ethics as well as the elements of ethical behavior in regards to clinical practice, misconduct, malpractice, legal and professional standards and the ASRT scope of practice.